 Goats were source of nutrition on the hoof in the days before preservation.
 It was a problem for the British on the Rock of Gibraltar, where it was called Rock Fever and Mediterranean Fever amount others.
 Here is a 1905 report, where 15% of goats were seropositive (PubMed).

-And spinal infection has been found in a 2.5 million year old human fossil (PubMed).
+And a Brucella spinal infection has been found in a 2.5 million year old human fossil (PubMed).